jrblevin/markdown-mode/README.md

   * Shifting the Region: <kbd>C-c <</kbd> and <kbd>C-c ></kbd>

-    Text in the region can be indented or exdented as a group using
+    Text in the region can be indented or outdented as a group using
     <kbd>C-c ></kbd> to indent to the next indentation point (calculated in
-    the current context), and <kbd>C-c <</kbd> to exdent to the previous indentation point.
+    the current context), and <kbd>C-c <</kbd> to outdent to the previous indentation point.
 These keybindings are the same as those for similar commands in `python-mode`.